-Olympus E-M1 II versus Panasonic G85
+Olympus E-M1 II vs Panasonic G85

 The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public in September 2016.
 Both the E-M1 II and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Olympus E-M1 II vs Panasonic G85